vanjiii/dotfiles/README.md

-TelerikAcademy
+Telerik Academy
 ==============

-Course Exercises
+Exercises of the diferent courses in the academy.

-The assignments of the exercises are in the solution (comments)
+The assignments of the exercises are in the solution (comments).